Section 2: Homestead Act of 1862

 Why is this important?
 The Homestead Law appealed to many people.
 It gave them a chance to own land which they could live on, mortgage, or sell.
 Land ownership usually meant the owner had a chance to improve his or her financial situation.
 The Homestead Law brought people to North Dakota far more quickly than they would have come without the offer of land.

 Many people really did consider the land “free,” though they had to have $14 to pay for the filing papers.
 That is about $289 today.
-That is a lot of money.
 They also had to be strong enough to build a house, or have the money to hire someone to build a house.
 There were many things to consider before making a homestead claim, including how the family would find enough to eat before the farm was producing crops.

-A homestead claim was expensive, but with people settling on the land, towns got a start, too.
+Although a homestead claim was expensive, people believed that the farm would produce and they would have a good living on the farm.
+With people settling on the land, towns got a start, too.
 Bankers, storekeepers, doctors, and teachers could make a living because homesteaders brought their business to a nearby town.